digital-duck/st_tools/ai_docu/README.md

 ### **🤖 Automated Collaboration Tools**

-For large document collections and team projects, choose your preferred automation tools:
+For large document collections and team projects, choose your preferred automation tools.
+**🔄 Recently updated** - All collaboration tools have been renamed for better clarity:

 #### **🐍 Python Tools** (`python3` / `pip`)